AnneTrue/libConglomerate/README.md

 The largest two features are the inventory and the alchemy modules, which vastly improve upon the static Nexus Clash UI.

-## Version 3.1
+## Version 4.0
 ### Complete Feature List:
 * Toggled Settings
   * Found in the 'Pad' panel in the multi-function pane, below the character's note pad.
   * Each setting is stored on a per-character basis.
 You will have to log in to each character and select which options they want to run.
   * Settings are stored in local cache.
-They will therefore be specific to the computer you run them from, and if you clear your cache will lose the stored settings.
+They will therefore be specific to the computer you run them from.
+If you clear your cache you will lose the stored settings.
   * The left setting column is the module.
 Check it to have it run on page loads, uncheck to disable.
   * The right setting column is the options for a module.
 If the module runs, then it uses defaults or the settings stored in the right column.
 Some modules have no options, and some modules do nothing unless an option is selected.
   * Hovering over a checkbox, list, or field will show a caption explaining the feature.